catnekaise/actions-constructs/docs/actions-identity-pool/actions-identity-pool-basic.md

 import * as iam from 'aws-cdk-lib/aws-iam';
 import * as s3 from 'aws-cdk-lib/aws-s3';
 import * as cdk from 'aws-cdk-lib';
-import { ActionsIdentityPoolBasic, ClaimMapping } from '@catnekaise/actions-constructs';
+import { ActionsIdentityPoolBasic, ClaimMapping, GhaClaim } from '@catnekaise/actions-constructs';

 const githubOrganization = 'catnekaise'; // Change this Value